lukcyn/ArduinoLedController/README.md

 # Arduino LED Controller

 This Arduino-based project allows you to control a 20-LED strip using a HC-05 Bluetooth module.
-It is designed to interface with the `arduinoLedApp`, an Android application developed in Jetpack Compose (Kotlin), for a seamless and interactive lighting experience.
+It is designed to interface with the [ArduinoLedApp](https://github.com/stingsek/arduinoLedApp), an Android application developed in Jetpack Compose (Kotlin), for a seamless and interactive user experience.

 ## Features